Tigran199625/Tigran199625/README.md

 ### I'm a beginner Unity Developer.

-I love games, but I started to love making them more.
+I love games, but I started to love creating them more.
 At the moment I'm studying the Unity engine and the C# language.

 I study on my own.
 Create games based on the knowledge gained for more practice.